← Back to blog

 Illustrative — patterns from talking to real users in this space

-Most kids walk into the AP Bio test having memorized 200 terms.
+Most students walk into the AP Bio test having memorized 200 terms.
 Glycolysis.
 Krebs cycle.
 Phototropism.
 The Calvin cycle.
 Beta-galactosidase.
-They can define every single one and they fail the FRQ section anyway.
-Because the FRQ section doesn't ask what is glycolysis.
-It asks 'design an experiment to test whether this enzyme is allosterically regulated, and predict what would happen if you blocked the inhibitor binding site.'
+They can define every single one — and they fail the FRQ section anyway.
+Because the FRQ section doesn't ask *what is glycolysis*.
+It asks: *design an experiment to test whether this enzyme is allosterically regulated, and predict what would happen if you blocked the inhibitor binding site.*

 Memorizing terms doesn't help you answer that.
 Understanding the underlying logic of how cells work does.